 Backyard Chickens Breeds

 One of the first things you might ask is, “What kind of chickens should you keep?”
 I say, keep them all!
 Each breed has something to recommend it, but maybe you don’t have space to try them all at once.
-In that case, here are a few to consider:
+In that case, here are a few to consider for premium egg production:

 - 10 Best Chicken Breeds for Beginners – written by Backyard Chicken Project, which is a fantastic site for chicken keepers.
 I usually search my chicken questions there first.

-- If you live in a city, Timber Creek Farm can help you review the 12 Quietest Chickens.
+- If you live in a city, The Greenest Acre can help you review the Best Quietest Chickens.
 We don’t want to irritate our neighbors, of course!

 - The Homesteading Hippy outlines 13 Child-Friendly Chicken Breeds if you’re homesteading with your family.
 Chickens are a perfect homestead livestock for children to tend because of their size and manageability.